JLBT10/AcademicPortfolio/README.md

 the first one without using outdoor temperature, the second one using outdoor temperature.
 Of course, the goal is to get the best possible forecasting.
-So you have to test all the models we see during the course, to tune them and compare them correctly.
+So you have to test all the models we have seen during the course, to tune them and compare them correctly.

 In addition to your forecast, you should also return a short reports (few pages), explaining how you have proceeded and containing the R codes you used.